News and Stories

 For many years JAM has been proud to work, collaborate and celebrate Romney Marsh talent in dedicated community-led projects.
 This year three exceptional projects underline our commitment to boost creativity and connection within the local community.
 Together with our partners, London Mozart Players, the Romney Marsh Community Hub and Rebecca Lodge Birkebaek, we are proud to offer invaluable opportunities for the community to participate in and enjoy the arts.

-For over 20 years, JAM has enabled, promoted and commissioned new music in the UK.
-We are proud to say that we have premiered over 180 pieces at Music of Our Time and JAM on the Marsh.
 On 20 March JAM will continue this tradition with a concert of new music for choir, brass and organ.
 Nine contemporary works will receive their world / London premieres, including the world premiere of a JAM Commission from Isabelle Ryder (Illumination) and a revisit of JAM's 2010 Commission from Tarik O'Regan (The Night's Untruth).

 Taking place as part of JAM on the Marsh festival from 1-13 July 2024, our next residential course will focus on writing for opera and is designed to take the participants’ compositional skills to the next level.
 We are thrilled to collaborate with some of Britain’s biggest names in opera composition for this year’s residency; composers will receive tutoring from Jonathan Dove CBE, Professor Shirley Thompson OBE, Professor Paul Mealor LVO CStG, Dr John Frederick Hudson, Grahame Davies LVO and Nicholas Cleobury.